-JDR respects and supports the dignity, wellbeing and human rights of our employees, the communities in which we live and those affected by our operations.
+JDR respects and supports the dignity, wellbeing and human rights of our employees, the communities in which we live and those who might be affected by our operations.
 We are committed to respecting internationally recognised human rights in line with the principles and guidance contained in the UN Guiding Principles on Business and Human Rights.
 We respect all internationally recognised human rights as relevant to our operations, including those set out in the International Bill of Human Rights and the International Labour Organisation's Declaration on Fundamental Principles and Rights at Work and OECD Guidelines for Multinational Enterprises.
-We recognise that while states have a duty to protect human rights, companies have a responsibility to respect human rights, this means acting with due diligence to avoid infringing on the rights of others and addressing the adverse impacts of our global operations.
+We recognise that while states have a duty to protect human rights, companies have a responsibility to respect human rights, and this means acting with due diligence to avoid infringing on the rights of others and addressing the adverse impacts of our global operations.

-This policy sets out the principles for how we relate to our employees, contractors, suppliers and partners, as well as communities affected by our business activities.
+This policy sets out the principles with respect to human rights and modern slavery and how we relate this to our employees, contractors, suppliers and partners, as well as communities affected by our business activities.
+This policy sits alongside our Modern Slavery Statement, HSEQ Policy and relevant employee facing policies including but not limited to our Ethics Policy, Recruitment and Training and Development Policies. .